M-Media-Group/Cartes.io/readme.md

 ## Interact with in JS
 See the Cartes.io NPM package at https://www.npmjs.com/package/@m-media/npm-cartes-io - `npm install @m-media/npm-cartes-io`, which allows you to interact with the Cartes.io API in a fluent way in JS.

+## Interact with using iFrames
+Cartes.io supports embedding maps on any site and also sends postMessages so your site can listen to map events.
+See the [iFrame docs](https://github.com/M-Media-Group/Cartes.io/wiki/iFrame).

 ## Development installation

 After running composer and npm, run the following commands to create the permissions and roles: